Babulo, Uato-Lari: Beli and Daralari

 The highest spiritual and ritual authority is formed by the elders of the Daralari.
 According to them, the Daralari used to hold the secular power but willingly gave it away to the other clans in order to "pass over into the dark".
 It is said that they did this in order to protect the secrets of their land from "the outsiders", namely the colonialists and the Catholic Church.
 Extended family members and immigrant groups were also integrated into their social structures, thus preventing any revolt against the powers that be.
 By passing over into the Spiritual Power, one stands "above all things" and has the authority over the secular power.

-The elders of the Daralari know all the spiritual secrets.
+The elders of the Daralari know the spiritual secrets.
 They know the history of their ancestors' arrival and of the first settlement, the founding of the local houses and the arrival of the later groups.
-They know the old conflicts, alliances, treaties, and oaths (juramento) between the Suco and its neighbours.
+They know the conflicts, alliances, treaties, and oaths (juramento) between the Suco and its neighbours.
 They also know the ancient rights of land use and the territorial boundaries.
 However, the most important knowledge is the names of spirits and guardians who control the access to forests, fields, and water.
 Access to this knowledge is limited to only a select few.

 The "oldest" houses of Beli and Daralari can be traced back to two brothers, whose direct lineage derives from the mythical Founder of the ancient Realm of Bubulu.